Mass-morphology relation of TNG50 galaxies

 It is clear from the above discussion that the present-day morphology of TNG50 galaxies, and dwarfs in particular, is critically dependent on the structure of the inner clump.
 Therefore, it is important to understand the structure of the clump and its evolution.
-Figure \ref{FigClumpProf} shows, as a scatter plot, the radial velocity of gas cells and star particles as a function of radius for galaxies B and C, chosen as illustrative examples.
+Figure \ref{FigClumpProf} shows, as a scatter plot, the radial velocity of gas cells and star particles as function of radius for galaxies B and C, which were chosen as illustrative examples.

-In this figure, radial velocity profiles are shown for gas (in blue) and stars (in red) in the left panels, whereas gas density profiles are shown as scatter plots in the right-hand panels.
-The horizontal lines indicate the threshold density for star formation (thin solid black, $\rho_{\rm min,SF}$) as well as the density where feedback-driven winds are allowed to re-couple with the interstellar medium ($\rho_{\rm w,rec} = 0.05 \times \rho_{\rm min, SF}$), thick dashed line).
+In this figure, radial velocity profiles are shown for gas (in blue) and stars (in red) in the left panels, whereas gas-density profiles are shown as scatter plots in the right hand panels.
+The horizontal lines indicate the threshold density for star formation (thin, solid black line: $\rho_{\rm min,SF}$) as well as the density where feedback-driven winds are allowed to re-couple with the interstellar medium (thick, dashed black line: $\rho_{\rm w,rec} = 0.05 \times \rho_{\rm min, SF}$).

-Inside $\sim 1$ kpc, the gas is dense enough to be star-forming, and appears to be near hydrostatic equilibrium (that is, almost at rest and pressure-supported), except for hints of ongoing accretion at the clump's edge.
+Inside $\sim 1$ kpc, the gas is dense enough to be star forming, and it appears to be near hydrostatic equilibrium (i.e. almost at rest and pressure-supported), except for hints of ongoing accretion at the clump's edge.
 On the other hand, stars are supported by their random motions.
 The stellar radial velocity dispersion is shown, as a function of radius, by the dashed red curve in Figure \ref{FigClumpProf}.
 As shown in the previous subsection for young stars, there is no detectable rotational support for gas in the inner clump.

 The inner clump, gap, and outer disc are clearly noticeable in this panel.
-The coincidence between the gas density just outside $\sim 1$ kpc and the wind recoupling density clearly suggests that it is feedback energy from star formation in the inner clump that carves the gap between inner clump and outer disc.
-These winds are responsible for the gap, and may also lead to the full disruption of the outer disc in galaxies where the disc has a size comparable to the gap, as is the case for the smallest galaxies in our sample.
+The coincidence between the gas density just outside $\sim 1$ kpc and the wind recoupling density clearly suggests that it is feedback energy from star formation in the inner clump that carves the gap between the inner clump and outer disc.
+These winds are responsible for the gap and may also lead to the full disruption of the outer disc in galaxies where the disc has a size comparable to the gap, as is the case for the smallest galaxies in our sample.